Ariana Grande Appears Topless In Viral Video Of Her Met Gala Preparation, Fans Still Raving About Her Outfit

-Ariana Grande appeared topless in a viral video showing the pop star’s preparation for the Met Gala, and as the video spreads across social media her fans are still raving about her Renaissance-inspired look for the annual event.
+Ariana Grande appeared topless in a viral video showing the pop star’s preparation for the Met Gala, and as the video spreads across social media, her fans are still raving about her Renaissance-inspired look for the annual event.

 Though the Met Gala is now one week in the rear-view mirror, the footage of Ariana Grande’s preparation just hit the internet and has made a splash across social media.
 As Grande shares her own pictures of the annual event, the behind-the-scenes footage showing the singer preparing to get into her dress shot received tens of thousands of user votes on the link-sharing site Reddit and was shared across Twitter and YouTube.